pierre-alexx/AI-in-prod/README.md

-# Jony-project
+# Renoir-project

-Monorepo for the Jony project.
+Monorepo for the Renoir project.

 ## Apps
 - web (Next.js)